 Procedure for using the paper strips

-You can open the Sniffin’ Stick in the test area at a sufficient distance from the patient.
+- You can open the Sniffin’ Stick in the test area at a sufficient distance from the patient.
 You take a paper strip (preferably with tweezers) and draw a stripe of about 2 cm on the paper strip with the Sniffin’ Stick.
-After this you can close the stick.

 Since the screening, identification and discrimination tests contain an above-threshold fragrance concentrations, a negligible deviation from the results of the otherwise usual testing is to be expected.
 However, in this procedure it should be taken into account that this is associated with faster consumption of the sticks and reduces the shelf life / durability of the sticks.

 A Sniffin’ Stick is sufficient to paint 1000 cellulose paper stripes.
 This method may affect the lifetime of the Sniffin’ Sticks because the best-before-date is based on contact less presentation.
 Lifetime investigations are ongoing and pending.